nathanramoscfa/etradebot/README.md

 # ETradeBot

 ETradeBot is an automated trading software written in Python for E-Trade accounts that allows users to execute trades based on custom trading strategies.
 ETradeBot is strategy-agnostic and will execute any strategy given to it.
 This project is not affiliated with E-Trade or any other financial institution.
+By using ETradeBot, you agree to the [disclaimer](https://etradebot.readthedocs.io/en/latest/disclaimer.html).

 ## Features